Nadi-System/nadi-book/src/plugin-dev/internal-plugins.md

 # Internal Plugins

 Internal plugins come with the nadi system.
-They are only modified between the different versions of Nadi.
+They are only modified between the different versions of NADI.

 The internal plugins provide core functionality of the Task system like data conversion, parsing network/attribute files, logical operations, template rendering, etc.